Capablanca: 2-Approximation Dominating Set Solver

 Testing Application

-A command-line utility named test_cover is provided for evaluating the Algorithm using randomly generated, large sparse matrices.
+A command-line utility named test_approx is provided for evaluating the Algorithm using randomly generated, large sparse matrices.
 It supports the following options:

 options: